pmahnke/transitionelement/_posts/2023/2023-03-08-bobs_eighty.md

 Today would have been my father's eightieth birthday; in a few days, on 17 March 2023, it will also be ten years since he died.

-I have written about him before [here](/archives/2020/03/seventy-seven.html) and [here](/archives/2014/03/one_year_on.html), and not a lot has changed.
+I have written about him before [here](/archives/2020/03/seventy-seven.html) and [here](/archives/2014/03/one_year_on.html), and a lot has stayed the same.
 I do still think about him every day.
 I give him more and more credit for handling people, his hobbies, maintaining the house, and interacting with my friends and me, especially as I am challenged by these things more and more.

-I also think a lot about how my mother balanced him out and how important that was as I look at my relationship with Angela.
+I also think a lot about how my mother balanced him out and how important this is in my relationship with Angela.
 She made him a better, more reasonable man.
 Soon it is her eightieth birthday, and I wonder if he had the same impact on her.
 I don't think as much; she is a far stronger person on the inside.

 Well, happy birthday, Bob, from all of us!